Charles University: Medieval university (1349–1419)

 In the autumn of 1409, Hus was elected rector of the now Czech-dominated rump university.
-The standing of the university declined, and it became merely a regional institution with a very low status.
+The university became a bastion of the Hussite movement and mostly a regional institution.
 Soon, in 1419, the faculties of theology and law disappeared, and only the faculty of arts remained in existence.

 Protestant academy (1419–1622)

 The faculty of arts became a centre of the Hussite movement, and the chief doctrinal authority of the Utraquists.
 No degrees were given in the years 1417–30; at times there were only eight or nine professors.
 Emperor Sigismund, son of Charles IV, took what was left into his personal property and some progress was made.
 The emperor Ferdinand I called the Jesuits to Prague and in 1562 they opened an academy—the Clementinum.
 From 1541 till 1558 the Czech humanist Mattheus Collinus (1516–1566) was a professor of Greek language.
 Some progress was made again when the emperor Rudolph II took up residence in Prague.
 In 1609 the obligatory celibacy of the professors was abolished.
 In 1616 the Jesuit Academy became a university.
 (It could award academic degrees.)

 Jesuits were expelled 1618–1621 during the early stages of the Thirty Years' War, which was started in Prague by anti-Catholic and anti-Imperial Bohemians.
 By 1622, the Jesuits had a predominant influence over the emperor.
 An Imperial decree of 19 September 1622 gave the Jesuits supreme control over the entire school system of Bohemia, Moravia, and Silesia.
 The last four professors at the Carolinum resigned, and all of the Carolinum and nine colleges went to the Jesuits.
 The right of handing out degrees, of holding chancellorships, and of appointing the secular professors was also granted to the Jesuits.